Loading

 How to adapt this idea: You don't have to have as elaborate of an anniversary as Taco Bell did to have a great time.
 You could run a co-marketing campaign with a related company or product, where you bundle your products together for a discounted rate.
 Even local companies can use this strategy, like a bookshop partnering with a cafe to sell books within the shop to celebrate its anniversary.

-A lot can happen in a year, and Amazon Smile sends an annual email outlining a person's impact.
-The program lets people donate cash back rewards as they shop on Amazon, so Amazon sends an email each year summarizing the donations racked up in the previous period.
+A lot can happen in a year.
+Amazon Smile, when it was still around, sent an annual email outlining a person's impact.
+The program let people donate cash back rewards as they shopped on Amazon, so Amazon sent an email each year summarizing the donations racked up in the previous period.

 Amazon Smile donation celebration